Toronto: Incorporation and development (1834–1954)

 The Great Toronto Fire of 1904 destroyed a large section of downtown Toronto.
 The fire destroyed more than 100 buildings.
 The fire claimed one victim, John Croft, who was an explosive expert clearing the ruins from the fire.
-It caused in damage (roughly in 2020 terms).
+It caused in damage.

 The city received new European immigrant groups from the late 19th century into the early 20th century, particularly Germans, French, Italians, and Jews.
 They were soon followed by Russians, Poles, and other Eastern European nations, in addition to the Chinese entering from the West.
 Like the Irish before them, many of these migrants lived in overcrowded shanty-type slums, such as "the Ward", which was centred on Bay Street, now the heart of the country's Financial District.

 As new migrants began to prosper, they moved to better housing in other areas, in what is now understood to be succession waves of settlement.
 Despite its fast-paced growth, by the 1920s, Toronto's population and economic importance in Canada remained second to the much longer established Montreal, Quebec.
 However, by 1934, the Toronto Stock Exchange had become the largest in the country.